mlab-modules/WINDGAUGE03/README.md

 ### Advantages
   * Minimised number of moving parts results in increased durability
-  * Venturi effect allows accurate measurement in wide range of speeds.
+  * Venturi effect allows accurate measurement in wide range of speeds is especially sensitive for common low airspeeds

 ### Function principle

+The measuring tube consist an orifice, which increases airflow in the tube.
+The different speeds generates differentiall preassure, which is measured by electronic differential pressure sensor.
+The same principle was used in beginnig of [aircraft airspeed measurement](https://ntrs.nasa.gov/citations/19930091190).
+It is advantageous due to better sensitivity at lows speeds compared to [pitot-static](https://en.wikipedia.org/wiki/Pitot_tube) tube.

 The anemometer consists the IMU sensor ICM-20948 which contains magnetometer, gyroscopes and accelerometers.
 The IMU allows sophisticated data aquisition for failure detection and gust wind analysis.